 What is Seasonal Affective Disorder?

 Seasonal Affective Disorder (SAD), also known as seasonal depression, is a form of clinical depression that comes and goes in a seasonal pattern.
 An estimated 5% of Americans experience SAD.
 Most of those affected by seasonal depression live in northern climates and are affected from September to April, with the peak (worst) times occurring in December, January, and February.
 SAD can be triggered by reduced daylight hours; other factors such as cold temperature and weak daylight can worsen the symptoms.
 Those affected by SAD experience low mood, loss of interest, difficulty concentrating, and fatigue.

 What Causes Seasonal Affective Disorder?

 While it is intuitive that darker days may lead to darker moods, we still don’t fully understand the cause of Seasonal Affective Disorder.
-The majority of experts believe that SAD is a result of changes in the timing of the production of melatonin, the hormone that signals your body it is time to sleep.
+The majority of experts believe that SAD is a results from changes in the timing of the production of melatonin, the hormone that signals your body it is time to sleep.
 Other theories are:

 - Disturbed Circadian Rhythms